ahmetcetin/tfrecord-viewer/README.md

 `docker-compose up`

-If you want to run without Docker, make sure you have Tensorflow 1.15 installed.
+If you want to run without Docker, make sure you have Python3 and Tensorflow 1.15 installed.
 Tensorflow is not listed as dependency in requirements.txt, as base Docker image (tensorflow/tensorflow:1.15.0-py3) has already Tensorflow installed.
 Then install all other dependencies with:

 ```
 npm install